 ● Security controls in place.

-According to Forbes Magazine, cybercrime cost businesses $6.9 billion in 2021, and only 43% of U.S. companies feel financially secure enough to weather an attack in 2022.
+According to Forbes Magazine, cybercrime cost businesses $6.9 billion in 2021 and the following year, only 43% of U.S. companies felt financially secure enough to weather an attack.
 That is why maximizing your cybersecurity efforts and improving your ROI is essential.

 The Long-Term Impacts of a Data Breach